ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/pivoting/index.md

 The example below shows mixing in different options for the row group column.
 For more info on these properties, see [Grouping Rows](/grouping/).

 - `groupHideOpenParents=true: ` So that when the row group is expanded, the parent row is not shown.
-- `groupMultiAutoColumn=true: ` So that one group column is created for each row group column (country and athlete).
+- `groupDisplayType: 'multipleColumns':` So that one group column is created for each row group column (country and athlete).
 - `groupDefaultExpanded=2: ` So that all the groups are opened by default.

 <grid-example title='Hide Open Parents' name='hide-open-parents' type='generated' options='{ "enterprise": true, "exampleHeight": 650, "modules": ["clientside", "rowgrouping", "menu", "columnpanel", "filterpanel"] }'></grid-example>